song-sangmin/RandomForestRegression_SOGOS/README.md

 Paper submitted to to AMS Artifical Intelligence in Earth Sciences (AIES) journal May 2024, pending review. - [Link to pre-print](https://doi.org/10.22541/essoar.171707849.91867565/v1)

 Contact: Song Sangmin <sangsong@uw.edu>

 University of Washington, School of Oceanography

-Last updated: May 30 2023
+Last updated: May 30 2024

 ## Overview

 Here, we use a regional random forest regression (RFR) to leverage data from multiple ocean observing instruments that offer different advantages.
+In our study of the Southern Ocean, we use RFR to produce new nutrient maps at 50 times higher resolution than previously possible.
+By estimating small-scale information, RFR reveals interactions between physical and biological processes during rapid mixing events that are normally difficult to observe.
+These short-lived interactions appear to be important in determining local nutrient content and therefore biological activity in this important ocean basin.

 Specifically, our work will go through these main steps: